 It may be a while before Powerpuff Girls fans take their trip to the city of Townsville.
-The live-action CW series initially starring Dove Cameron, Chloe Bennet and Yana Perrault was not picked up for the networks’ Fall 2021 schedule.
+The live-action CW series initially starring Dove Cameron, Chloe Bennet (who has since exited the project) and Yana Perrault was not picked up for the networks’ Fall 2021 schedule.

 News that Blossom, Bubbles and Buttercup were headed back to TV was first reported by Deadline in August 2020.
 “The Powerpuff Girls used to be America’s pint-sized superheroes.
 Now they’re disillusioned 20-somethings who resent having lost their childhood to crime fighting.
 Will they agree to reunite now that the world needs them more than ever?” the series’ description read at the time.
 In March 2021, it was announced that Dove, Chloe and Yana were cast as the three crime-fighting sisters with Donald Faison as Professor Utonium and Nicholas Podany as Mojo Jojo.